 If you put in your best to deliver a top-notch user experience, viral loops will be an exceptionally profitable way of expanding your app base exponentially.

 Social media influencers can also help get the word out about your product faster and more efficiently.
 In the tech world, expert recommendations are quintessential.
+In fact, they can do so much to supercharge app download rates.

 According to a Single Grain report, 49% of consumers depend on influencer recommendations.
 This is a considerably large share of the market.

 However, there is one very significant caveat to influencer marketing—fake influencers.
+Before you contact them, analyze if their follower numbers are real.

 Videos are the new holy grail of engagement on the internet.